aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/reorder/_index.md

 ## Reorder(int, IShape) {#reorder}

-Moves a shape from the collection to the specified position.
+Moves the specified shape to a new position within the shape collection.

 ```csharp
 public void Reorder(int index, IShape shape)